oblaser/oblaser/readme_continued.md

 ## Support
-If you would like to support me, you can do so: [buy me a coffee](https://www.buymeacoffee.com/oblaser).
+If you would like to support me, you can do so by [PayPal or credit card](https://www.paypal.com/donate/?hosted_button_id=UHY6CN72QW334).
 Thank you!